RanL703/RanL703/README.md

 💭 Currently learning about Data Science and Machine Learning!<br/>

 # 🙋‍♂️ About me
  I am from Kolkata, India.
-I am a big fan and expert at all things Data Science + ML and Python + Java, respectively.
-Always learning more and more new things, currently its GoLang and Javascript.
+I am a big fan and expert at all things Data Science + ML with Python and SQL.
+I am always in a learning mode.
+Currently I am learning, Kotlin and Javascript.
  When I am not decimating bugs whilst building dreams, you will find me at the Dojo🥋.
-I am always in a learning mode, so feel free to contact me on Discord if you have any ideas about my projects that you see here.
+Feel free to contact me about any ideas you may have regarding any projects and repositories you see here.

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->
 <!--![Ranadeep Laskar](https://github-readme-stats.vercel.app/api?username=ranl703&theme=radical&hide_border=false&include_all_commits=true&count_private=true)<br/>-->